linode/docs/docs/applications/containers/deploy-nodebalancers-with-linode-ccm/index.md

 The above Service manifest includes a few important key concepts.

 - The first is the `spec.type` of `LoadBalancer`.
 This LoadBalancer type is what is responsible for telling the Linode CCM to create a Linode NodeBalancer, and will provide the Deployment it services a public facing IP address with which to access the nginx Pods.
-- There is additional information being passed to the CCM in the form of metadata annotations, which are discussed in the next section.
+- There is additional information being passed to the CCM in the form of metadata annotations (`service.beta.kubernetes.io/linode-loadbalancer-throttle` in the example above), which are discussed in the next section.

-Use the `create` command to create the Service and the NodeBalancer:
+Use the `create` command to create the Service, and in turn, the NodeBalancer:

     kubcetl create -f nginx-service.yaml